• Skip to primary navigation

 • Preheat oven to 350 degrees F.

-• In a blender, blend oats along with other dry ingredients until finely ground.
+• In a blender or food processor, add oats along with other dry ingredients and blend until oats are finely ground.
+Set aside.

 • In a large mixing bowl, beat together coconut sugar, butter, flax egg, and vanilla extract.